Decoding Peterson’s 12 Rules for Life

 We can be damaged, even broken, emotionally and physically, and we are all subject to the depredations of aging and loss.
 This is a dismal set of facts, and it is reasonable to wonder how we can expect to thrive and be happy (or even to want to exist, sometimes) under such conditions.
 (Peterson, 2018, p.
 338)

-What shall we do when we face the tragedies of human existence, when we are tired of living and striving, when we feel helpless and hopeless in our dire circumstances that we want to end this unbearable existence?
+What shall we do when we face the tragedies of human existence, when we are tired of living and striving, when we feel helpless and hopeless in our dire circumstances, so much so that we want to end this unbearable existence?

-To me, the real challenge for positive psychology should be: How can we be at our best, when life is at its worse?
+To me, the real challenge for positive psychology should be: How can we be at our best, when life is at its worst?
 How can we soar above all the hardships and traumas in a splendid display of the noble and defiant human spirit?
-How can we still experience joy and happiness, even when nothing goes right, and the problem will not go away?
+How can we still experience joy and happiness, even when nothing goes right, and our problems will not go away?
 Chapter 12 represents Peterson’s last installment in answering this challenge.

 Accepting the Dark Side of Existence

 In our pain and desperation, it is only natural that we would question, “What sort of God would make a world where such a thing could happen?”
 (Peterson, 2018, p.
 340).
 “How can reality be structured so unbearably?
 How can this be?”
 (Peterson, 2018, p.
 346).
 On a personal level, it is only natural what we would ask, “Why this?
 Why me?
 What have I done to deserve it?”